dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 | **Domain-level Keyword-Agnostic Features**| domain name length, TLD, HTTP responses|

 # Keywords
-* Understanding user's (commercial) `intent` (what users are looking for and how they search) is important for constructing the right keywords.
+Understanding user's (commercial) `intent` (what users are looking for and how they search) is important for constructing the right keywords.

+What would a user type to find a product/service similar to that that you are selling?
 What keywords would the user have to type in order to find your specific web page?

-What the user would type to the search query box in order to find you?

 ## Keyword Attributes
 Keywords *research plan* regarding: `search volume`, `relevance`, and `competition`.